Effective Alcohol Addiction Treatment Programs

 Outpatient Rehab

-An individual who has been sober for a while and is able to meet their daily responsibilities and live drug and alcohol-free are good candidates for this alcohol treatment.
+An individual who has been sober for a while and is able to meet their daily responsibilities and live drug and alcohol-free are good candidates for this alcohol addiction treatment.
 Residents in our Discovery Transitions outpatient alcohol treatment program meet regularly with our staff, participate in therapy sessions, and are closely monitored for their progress.
-Our goal with this alcohol treatment is to help participants continue to develop the skills necessary to remain sober and to provide them with the support to avoid relapse.
+Our goal with this alcohol addiction treatment is to help participants continue to develop the skills necessary to remain sober and to provide them with the support to avoid relapse.

 Stages of Recovery

 This stage is all about realization and awareness.
-Some say this is the most important step in alcohol treatment – the one in which there is a definitive shift from denial to a willingness to change.
+Some say this is the most important step in alcohol addiction treatment – the one in which there is a definitive shift from denial to a willingness to change.

 This willingness can stem from conversations with friends or family or as the result of more serious consequences such as trouble with the law, job loss, or health issues.

-Someone can still be in active addiction at this stage in alcohol treatment but even as they continue to drink, in the back of their mind they know they have a problem.
+Someone can still be in active addiction at this stage in alcohol addiction treatment but even as they continue to drink, in the back of their mind they know they have a problem.
 They may even begin to think about making a change to their drinking habits.

 Once the person is aware of the problem, the next stage is more action-oriented.
 This is where the addicted person will be ready to make a plan and take the first step toward leading a substance-free life.
 This often involves learning more about their addiction and the effect it has had on their lives and about the disease of addiction in general.

 In this stage, one is ready to truly explore recovery.
-A more clear picture of what their life could be like without drinking starts to take shape in their mind and they start to learn more about recovery (instead of just the addiction itself).
+A clearer picture of what their life could be like without drinking starts to take shape in their mind and they start to learn more about recovery (instead of just the addiction itself).
 This is the stage where most people will begin seeking help in the form of alcoholism treatment (like a residential treatment program).

 This is an incredible stage of recovery but also one of great vulnerability.
-A time of breaking bonds and relationships, quitting on toxic behaviours and people who played a big part in the active addiction but also a time of creating new friendships, habits, and behaviors that promote a strong recovery.
+A time of breaking bonds and relationships, quitting on toxic behaviors and people who played a big part in the active addiction but also a time of creating new friendships, habits, and behaviors that promote a strong recovery.
 That’s why at this stage it is essential to have a strong support system in the way of others who are at various stages of their own recovery.
 Friends and family play an integral role at this point as well.

 Not every person’s journey looks the same.
 Everyone has different backgrounds, stories, medical requirements, and co-occurring disorders that contribute to how their program should be structured.
 It’s not linear.
 That’s why they call it the cycle of addiction.
 Although relapse rates are incredibly common (40-60%) it isn’t a required part of the process.
 It can happen to anyone but with a strong support system and working an effective program, long-term recovery is possible.